Humane Leadership (MS)

 B.A., Oakland University

 Father Morris holds a full-time appointment in the Department of Religious Studies and Philosophy.
-In the M.S. in Humane Studies program he has has taught courses in environmental ethics and sustainability.
+In the M.S. in Humane Leadership program he has has taught courses in environmental ethics and sustainability.

 To his teaching and scholarship, Father Morris brings his educational background in urban studies, sociology, and theology.